cpp-lln-lab/bidspm/docs/source/examples/stats.md

 www.fil.ion.ucl.ac.uk/spm; RRID:SCR_007037) using MATLAB 9.2.0.538062 (R2017a)
 on a unix computer (Ubuntu 18.04.6 LTS).

-The input data were the preprocessed BOID images in individual IXI549Space space for the task "facerepetition".
+The input data were the preprocessed BOLD images in individual IXI549Space space for the task "facerepetition".

 At the subject level, we performed a mass univariate analysis with a linear